 - Equip research postgraduate students with relevant research and information literacy skills through topical and customized workshops and seminars that target different subject groups.

-- Facilitate information use with a variety of enquiry services, including quick enquiries at Library counters, remote enquiries using WhatsApp and in-depth research consultation sessions with Faculty Librarians by appointment.
+- Facilitate information use with a variety of enquiry services, including quick enquiries at Library counters, remote enquiries using chat Apps such as WhatsApp, and in-depth research consultation sessions with Faculty Librarians by appointment.

 - Support copyright clearance in RAE2020.

 - Deliver responsive and innovative services to support the evolving needs of learning, teaching and research of the University

 - Foster organizational re-engineering and re-prioritisation of services to meet the evolving needs of Library users and development of technology.